 The new car market “remains at historically high levels” despite recent headlines focusing on a fall in registrations over the previous year.
-2017 had the third highest number of new car registrations ever – behind only 2015 and 2016.
+2017 had the third highest number of new car registrations in the last 10 years – behind only 2015 and 2016.
 Over 2.5m new vehicles were sold, with drivers benefiting from the safest, cleanest and most fuel-efficient technology available.

 By comparison with other EU nations, the UK is behind only Germany in sales, and the market is the most diverse it has ever been.
 Over 350 different models are available, with fuel types and body styles to suit everyone.
 And, in 2018, 26 brand new models are due for release alongside 33 updates to existing models.